Vivek-04022001/documentation/coredev/git.md

 Only tells you that the author did not take care at all about the one who will review it, and specially about the person that in +5 years will try to understand that test.
-Specially because now the test is not only spread between 4 commits, but most probably during those 5 years it has already been refactored, maybe a {command}`git blame` will report that within that test method, there are +5 related current commits to check, not nice right?
+Specially because now the test isn't only spread between 4 commits, but most probably during those 5 years it has already been refactored, maybe a {command}`git blame` will report that within that test method, there are +5 related current commits to check, not nice right?